Introduction

 “I feel that mbira should not be mixed with other instruments, because the music loses its authenticity and purpose if we do that.
 The contemporary styles of mbira where you find five mbiras of different voices (tunings) collaborating to form a song is honestly a commercial ploy to make money.
 My personal opinion is that I don’t like it and I don’t want to learn it, because I haven’t even exhausted the traditional ways of playing.
 To fix this problem, we need to have more airplay of the old style mbira…so much that everyone can hear and understand the difference.”

 For Botsa, the most important thing about the mbira is its depth and power to call spirits.
 He has remained steadfast in his tradition, even after negative criticism from those with other religious beliefs.
-He says that mbira has helped him both financially, psychologically and spiritually for almost 40 years, and that will not stop.
+He says that mbira has helped him both financially, psychologically and spiritually for more than 45 years, and that will not stop.

 For six years, Botsa played with nephew Campion Botsa and Lovemore Mutandwa in the Muzanenhamo Mbira Group.
-Currently, he spends a lot of time playing solo mbira and developing his solo playing, as well as playing with Erica Azim whenever they are in the same country.
-His 93-year old mother, Ambuya Christine Botsa, continues to add fabulous vocals when Samaita plays mbira, as heard on their 2014 album.
-He enjoys playing with Patience Chaitezvi Munjeri.
+Currently, he spends a lot of time playing solo mbira and developing his solo playing, plays occasionally Musekiwa Chingodza, as well as enjoying playing with Erica Azim whenever they are in the same country.
+His mother, Ambuya Christine Botsa, used to add fabulous vocals when Samaita played mbira, as heard on their 2014 album when she was 90.

 Personal History